Finite temperature single-particle Green's function in the Lieb-Liniger model: Monte Carlo sampling scheme

-In \cref{fig:stationary} we plot the values of $M_{\blambda,\bmu}/L$ sampled in single runs of MCMC, for several choices of $\tau$ and $\gamma$.
-As we increase $L=N$, the variance $\sigma_m^2$ of the distribution is seen to decrease, \emph{cf.}~also the inset of \cref{fig:s_vs_M_c_infty}, which shows for $\gamma=\infty$ and $\tau=20$ that $\sigma_m(L)\sim\alpha/L^\beta$ \footnote{We verified that a polynomial decay $\alpha/L^\beta$ fits well $\sigma_m(L)$ for all the pairs ($\tau$, $\gamma$) in \cref{fig:stationary}.}.
-This suggests that in the large $L$ limit the $\ket \bmu$ states that contribute non-negligibly to the Lehmann representation \eqref{eq:Cxt2} have $M_{\blambda,\bmu}/L$ values sharply peaked around an average $m[\rho]$.
 Given that the single-particle Green's function is finite in the thermodynamic limit, the corresponding average allows us to estimate the number of relevant states $|\bmu\rangle$ as $\sim e^{L m[\rho]}$.
-This should be compared to the total number of eigenstates in the thermal macrostate, which is $\sim e^{L s[\rho]}$, where $s[\rho]$ is the entropy density \cite{yang1969thermodynamics, korepin1993quantum_inverse}.
-We find that $m[\rho]<s[\rho]$, indicating that only a vanishingly small fraction of thermal states (but still exponentially many in $L$) meaningfully contributes to the Lehmann sum, in agreement with the findings of Ref.~\cite{essler2024statistics}.
-An explicit comparison of $m[\rho]$ and $s[\rho]$ over single MCMC runs at $\gamma=\infty$ is shown in \cref{fig:s_vs_M_c_infty}.
-The states $\ket \bmu$ that matter in the Lehmann sum are characterized by sets of rapidities $\{ \mu_j\}$ that are anomalously close to $\{ \lambda_j \}$, as for these $M_{\bla,\bmu}\propto L$ (rather than being super-extensive) \cite{essler2024statistics}. {Examples of such linear (in $L$) scalings are given in the insets of \cref{fig:stationary}(b) and (f) for a specific family of $\ket \bmu$ states.
+This should be compared to the total number of eigenstates in the thermal macrostate, which is $\sim e^{L s[\rho]}$, where $s[\rho]$ is the entropy density \cite{yang1969thermodynamics, korepin1993quantum_inverse} (see Appendix \ref{appendix:GME}).
+As evident from \cref{fig:stationary} (dashed lines), we find that $m[\rho]<s[\rho]$, indicating that only a vanishingly small fraction of thermal states (but still exponentially many in $L$) meaningfully contributes to the Lehmann sum, in agreement with the findings of Ref.~\cite{essler2024statistics}.
+We stress that $m[\rho]$ is a novel observable- and macrostate-dependent quantity that is a characteristic property of interacting integrable models.
+An explicit comparison of $m[\rho]$, estimated via single MCMC runs at $\gamma=\infty$, and $s[\rho]$ is shown in \cref{fig:s_vs_M_c_infty}.
+The exponentially many states $\ket \bmu$ that matter in the Lehmann sum host an \emph{extensive} number of particle-hole excitations relative to the reference state $\ket \blambda$ \footnote{In fact, our numerical results imply that, in general, relevant $\ket{\bmu}$ states possess an extensive number of particle-hole excitations not only relative to $\ket{\blambda}$ ($N$-particle state), but also relative to any of the states $\ket{\bmu_{\rm ref}}$ ($N-1$-particle states) that are obtained by $N-1$ minimal-distance particle-hole excitations induced by changing the quantum numbers $I_j$ from half-odd integers to integers, \emph{cf.}~\cref{eq:logBetheEq} and \cite{essler2024statistics}.} (see also \cite{granet_finite_2020}).
+Yet, when compared with typical thermal states, they are characterized by sets of rapidities $\{ \mu_j\}$ that are anomalously close to $\{ \lambda_j \}$, as for these $M_{\bla,\bmu}\propto L$ (rather than being super-extensive) \cite{essler2024statistics}. {Examples of such linear (in $L$) scalings are given in the insets of \cref{fig:stationary}(b) and (f) for a specific family of $\ket \bmu$ states.
 The MCMC sampling provides a very efficient way of evaluating the Lehmann sum.
-For example, given that $m[\rho]\approx0.82$ and $\sigma_m\approx0.06$ at $\tau = 10, \gamma=10,L=200$ in \cref{fig:stationary}(d), we estimate that the number of relevant states is roughly $10^{66}$--$10^{76}$, while very accurate results for $C(x,t)$ can be obtained using a total of only $10^8$--$10^9$ MCMC steps (see below).
-To extract information on the spectrum of physical excitations created by the action of $\phi(x)$ at finite temperatures it is useful to consider the Fourier transform of $C(x,t)$ \cite{caux2007one_particle}